-Now that I know you’re interested in possibly traveling to Iraqi Kurdistan (right?), I thought it might be helpful to provide a detailed guide on how to get there.
+Now that I know you’re interested in possibly wanting to travel overland to Iraq (right?), I thought it might be helpful to provide a detailed guide on how to get there.
 Sure, there’s always the option of simply flying directly into the regional capital of Erbil, with semi-frequent flights now operating from destinations within both Europe and the Middle East.
 Such airlines as Austrian Airlines, Lufthansa, Royal Jordanian, FlyDubai and Atlas Jet all offer service in and out of Iraqi Kurdistan these days.

 However, dishing out $500+ USD for a return flight from Istanbul to Erbil might not be too appealing for those with a budget traveler’s bank account and besides, for those with a little more time or perhaps adventurous spirit, going overland is an option you might want to consider.

-I traveled overland into Iraqi Kurdistan myself, starting my long journey from the city of Aleppo, Syria.
+I chose to travel overland to Iraq, or Iraqi Kurdistan to be specific, starting my long journey from the city of Aleppo, Syria.
 And first, I will say that just as traveling to Iraq in general is not for everyone, neither is embarking on the overland adventure to get there.
-The route from Syria/Turkey to Iraq is not exactly a hot backpacker’s trail, so if you’re looking for comfort, organization, fresh juice and banana pancakes along the way, you may want to go with the flight option instead
+The route from Syria/Turkey to Iraq is not exactly a hot backpacker’s trail, so if you’re looking for comfort, organization, fresh juice and banana pancakes along the way, you may want to go with the flight option instead 🙂

 View Syria to Iraq Overland in a larger map